sheerien/laroza/README.md

 ## Notes
 - Ensure all required dependencies are installed before running the script.
 - Always activate the virtual environment before executing the script.
-- The `.inf` file contains the necessary configurations for extracting links.
+- The `.env` file contains the necessary configurations for extracting links.

 ## Ramadan 2025 Category
 For extracting Ramadan 2025 content, visit: